“It’s now time for us to lead the world on stillbirth... we owe this to families in the UK.” Ben Gummer MP Health Minister, May 2016

-Around 3,500 babies were stillborn in the UK in 2015.
-From 2012 to 2017, Tommy’s research on stillbirth has helped decreased the average stillbirth rate by 19% in St. Mary’s Hospital.
+Over 3,400 babies were stillborn in the UK in 2016 .
+From 2012 to 2017, Tommy’s research on stillbirth has helped decrease the average stillbirth rate by 19% in St. Mary’s Hospital .
 This is equivalent to 12 fewer babies dying every year.

 But this isn’t enough.
-Over 3,000 babies are stillborn per year, but less than 10% of stillbirths are due to a pre-determined genetic condition, and therefore unpreventable.
 That’s why we continue to research how and why stillbirths happen, so that we can save more babies’ lives every year.

-We opened the Manchester centre in 2011 with a new Stillbirth Research Programme which focusses on:
+We opened the Manchester centre in 2011 with a new Stillbirth Research Programme which focuses on:

 The Manchester centre works very closely with the other Tommy’s centres in Edinburgh and London, as well as collaborating with many overseas researchers.

 Around a half of stillbirths are due to problems with the placenta, with fetal growth restriction one of the leading causes of stillbirth .
 The Tommy’s Placenta Clinic was therefore opened up in Manchester, as part of our Stillbirth Centre, which combines specialised antenatal care for pregnancies affected by fetal growth restriction with frontline research into why the condition occurs and how it might be treated.

 Meanwhile, the Rainbow Clinic was opened to care for women pregnant after a previous stillbirth.
 It started out as a small clinic, but as we started to care for more and more parents we opened a second Rainbow Clinic at Wytheshawe hospital, too.
 This has enabled us to increase the number of families who can access Rainbow Clinic by 30% .
 In 2018, we plan to open Rainbow Clinics in five new locations.